boldflight/BibleConverter/test_EPUB/output/Hosea.md

 in steadfast love and tender compassion.
 [20] I will commit myself to you in faithfulness;
 then you will acknowledge the Lord.

+### Agricultural Fertility Restored to the Repentant Nation

 [21] “At that time, I will willingly respond,” declares the Lord.
 “I will respond to the sky,
 and the sky will respond to the ground;